aehrc/TRIBES/README.md

 ![Dot plot estimated vs true](docs/assets/est_vs_true.png)

-Read the secions below to find out how to setup and configure a pipline on your data.
+## Read the sections below to find out how to setup and configure a pipline on your data.

 # Installation